 Marketing Funnel Stages

 The awareness stage is when a consumer is searching for something they want or need.
-This could be a product or a solution to their problem in the form of a service.
+This could be a product or a solution to their problem in the form of service.
 They’re not aware of your company before this point.
 This is when you need to appear as a trustworthy authority.

 The interest stage comes next.
 The consumer is researching and reading about products or services and learning what is available on the market.